 For generating knockout (KO) or knock-in (KI) cell lines, investigators can choose services that suit their needs.

-We offer full CRISPR vector construction services (3-4 gRNA constructs), and will verify cutting efficiencies of the constructs.
+We offer full CRISPR vector construction services (up to 3 gRNA constructs per site), and can verify cutting efficiencies of the constructs.

 C-BASS is also equipped to work with investigators on further isolation, verification, and analysis of CRISPR KO/KI clones.